simnalamburt/arc311/Lab1.md

 8. Select the *endpoint*, choose the **Actions** drop down, and click **Accept Endpoint Connection Request**.

-34. Copy the DNS name from your endpoint.
-It should be similar to
+34. Click back to *Endpoints* and select your new endpoint.
+Copy the *FIRST* DNS name on the details tab from your endpoint.
+It should be similar to:

+	`vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`
+	> The bottom 2 endpoints are zonal endpoints.
+You will notice that they specify specific AZs in the DNS name (ex. us-east-1a).

 35. Now we can test our service again!
 From the Cloud9 IDE, open that URL in a new browser tab to load your IDE environment.
 We will use curl against the DNS name of our endpoint service.

-curl myprivateapp
+`curl -vo /dev/null vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`